Thakurgaon-3

 Thakurgaon-3 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
-Since 6 August 2024, the constituency remains vacant.
+The current Member of Parliament in this constituency is Jahidur Rahman of Bangladesh Nationalist Party.

 Boundaries

 The constituency encompasses Pirganj Upazila, Ranisankail Municipality, and six union parishads of Ranisankail Upazila: Bachor, Hossain Gaon, Lehemba, Nonduar, Nekmarad, and Raton.

 History

 The constituency was created in 1984 from the Dinajpur-5 constituency when the former Dinajpur District was split into three districts: Panchagarh, Thakurgaon, and Dinajpur.